 - Don’t eat from street vendors where the food is sitting there waiting for you – look for street vendors that are cooking the food as you purchase it.
 You will know it’s hot and fresh

-- Realise that ANY place could give you Bali Belly – yes, even McDonalds or other familiar chains.
+- Realise that ANY place could give you Bali Belly – yes, even McDonalds or other familiar chains, or your fancy hotel.
 Don’t think you will be safe and can avoid getting sick just by eating at them.

 Bali Visas and Entry Requirements

 Okay, I know this one is fairly basic, but make sure you check out the visa and entry requirements for your passport before coming to Bali.
 The best way to get the correct information is through the Indonesian embassy in your country.
 Often they will have a website with everything you need to know.

 Some countries also have a collective government website for checking visa requirements for any country.
 Here in Australia we have Smart Traveller (https://www.smartraveller.gov.au), the UK it’s on the general gov.uk site (https://www.gov.uk/foreign-travel-advice) and in the US it’s the State Department (https://www.state.gov)

 Indonesia requires that you have proof of exit when you enter, so ensure you have either a return ticket or proof you are traveling onward to your next destination.

 As always, check that your passport is valid for six months after you leave Bali to ensure you are not denied boarding before you visit.

 In many of the shops and markets haggling is a given when you are in Bali.
 I am definitely no expert at this – I leave it up to my hubby as he thinks of it like a sport!
 Remember though that you are often only haggling over a dollar or two and that will usually mean a lot more to the people you are paying than yourself, so be reasonable, have fun, but don’t try to haggle over every last cent.